nychealth/EH-dataportal/content/data-stories/redesign/index.md

     main:
         identifier: '02'
 ---
-The Environment & Health Data Portal looks a little bit different\!
+The Environment and Health Data Portal looks a little bit different\!
 We recently redesigned our site to make it easier for you to find important data and information on how the environment affects health.&nbsp;&nbsp;

 Here's what the new site has to offer:&nbsp;